 Driving advice on newly surface dressed roads

-We try to maintain access for residents as much as possible but there will be short periods where we can’t.
-If there is a particular reason when access is needed at a specific time you should speak to the gang on site who will usually be able to accommodate residents’ needs.
+We try to maintain access for residents as much as possible but there will be short periods where we cannot.
+If there's a particular reason when access is needed at a specific time you should speak to the gang on site who will usually be able to accommodate residents' needs.

 As the highways authority, legally we have to put up signs advising motorists of road works and any action they should take to reduce the risk of damage.
-This means we are protected against any claims of damage to, for example, chipped windscreens or paintwork.
+This means we're protected against any claims of damage to, for example, chipped windscreens or paintwork.

 Signs are put up in advance of surface dressing or resurfacing work starting.
 We also deliver a letter advising of work and containing contact information to properties that front the works.

 Advisory notices are also placed along routes to be surface dressed telling drivers there is a risk of skidding and that a maximum speed limit of 10mph should be observed.
-There shouldn’t be any damage to vehicles if drivers follow this advice.
+There should not be any damage to vehicles if drivers follow this advice.